 The Office of the Provost and Senior Vice President leads the University’s education, scholarship and impact mission.
 Our team of academic leaders collaborates with students, faculty, staff, alumni and university leadership to fulfill the goals of the University’s strategic plan and our greatest aspirations for our one-of-a-kind institution.

-Wentworth is committed to leading on learning at the national level.
-Our 158 faculty across our five schools treat the classroom, studio and lab as an incubator for new ways of thinking and as an accelerator for student potential.
+Wentworth is committed to leading on learning and student success at the national level.
+Our faculty across our five schools treat the classroom, studio and lab as an incubator for new ways of thinking and as an accelerator for student potential.
 Guided by our values of inclusive excellence and our commitment to a transformative student experience we:

 - Engage our students in high-impact, high-value learning on campus, in the field and online.